Call ADT

 Solid hardware that does its job is important.
 But, some buyers forget to consider the software side of the equation.
 If you can’t navigate your way through your security system’s app, there’s a good chance you’re going to make a mistake, and that could compromise your security.

-Keeping in mind how important software is, ADT’s dashboard impressed me.
-All my videos were front and center, which meant it took less time to review footage.
-In minutes, I was able to see the dog that came by and sat on our front porch for twenty minutes, clock the nosy neighbor that had walked by trying to see what we were up to, and know what time the postal worker delivered the mail.
+Keeping in mind how important software is, ADT’s dashboard impressed us.
+All our videos were front and center, which meant it took less time to review footage.
+In minutes, we were able to see the dog that came by and sat on our front porch for twenty minutes, clock the nosy neighbor that had walked by trying to see what we were up to, and know what time the postal worker delivered the mail.

-In fact, I discovered that the online dashboard offers more information and customization than the control panel.
-For instance, it let me create automations and schedule routines.
+In fact, we discovered that the online dashboard offers more information and customization than the control panel.
+For instance, it let us create automations and schedule routines.

 FYI: ADT has a new app called ADT+, and according to the release notes when it came out in February last year, it could soon become the mobile app for professionally installed ADT systems (like the one I tested) and ADT Self Setup.
 As of now, only Self Setup users can use the app, but this may change in the future.